Smoked Turkey Legs

 • Honey–The addition of a little sugar to your brine improves the flavor of your finished turkey and helps to give the skin a golden-brown color.

-• Turkey legs–When purchasing your poultry, look for ones that are all about the same size so that they’re finished cooking at the same time.
+• Turkey legs–When purchasing your poultry, look for ones that are all about the same size so they’re finished cooking at the same time.

 How to Make This Recipe